 Most people thought I was crazy for doing this, but I spent the last few months of my gap year working as a short order cook at a family-owned fast-food restaurant.
 Here’s a short reflection on 2 things I learned from the experience as it pertains to my gap year.
+If you’re a programmer you’d probably be more interested in this post instead.
 Of course, I learned much more than this, but the rest is basic food service industry lessons that would be cringy to write about, so I’ll keep it to myself.

 But… but why?